docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 The more difficult part with Kubernetes is to expose a deployed DMS instance to the outside world.

-The major problem with exposing DMS to the outside world in Kubernetes is to [preserve the real client IP][Kubernetes-service-source-ip].
+The major problem with exposing DMS to the outside world in Kubernetes is to [preserve the real client IP][k8s-docs::service-source-ip].
 The real client IP is required by DMS for performing IP-based DNS and spam checks.

 Kubernetes provides multiple ways to address this; each has its upsides and downsides.